base58btc/LARP/docs/07-wrapup.md

 Let's see who did the best job earning bitcoin across the network!

+Note: See section in [Setup](docs/01-setup#rewards-for-nodes) about what to use as a Reward.

 Instructor Script:

 	Ok.
 Who did the best job of getting their blocks out to the